William Lygon, 8th Earl Beauchamp: In popular culture

-Lygon is sometimes said to be the model for the character of Lord Brideshead ("Bridey"), eldest son of the Marquess of Marchmain, in Evelyn Waugh's novel Brideshead Revisited, perhaps because both were heirs to ancient families and married elderly wives, and both had eccentric fathers.
+Lygon is sometimes said to have been the model for the character of Lord Brideshead ("Bridey"), eldest son of the Marquess of Marchmain, in Evelyn Waugh's novel Brideshead Revisited, perhaps because both were heirs to ancient families and married older wives, and both had eccentric fathers.
 As a result, he was the last Earl Beauchamp.
 Lygon's father has been cited as the model for Lord Marchmain, the father of "Bridey".